 School of Business fee (all students)

 - Part-time: $208

 We offer a limited number of assistantships for graduate business students pursuing master's’ degrees each year.
 A master’s assistant must take at least nine credit hours per semester and is required to provide 20 hours of service per week to a department or office in the School of Business.
 Compensation will be $13/hour.

-Spring and Summer 2017 applications are currently open for admitted and current students.
+Fall 2018 applications are currently open for admitted and current students.
 To apply, complete the master’s assistantship application.
 A resume and cover letter are required.